giveitanudge/giveitanudge.github.io/_posts/2016-03-29-what-weve-been-up-to.md

   - Upgraded overview conversions page allowing you to quickly see which conversion is performing the best.
   - Clicking the setting cog will take you to the campaign edit screen where you can view / add / remove conversion pixels.

-## Other
+## Other fixes & upgrades
   - Removed the last step in the campaign creation.
-This was confusing and was a legacy step no longer needed.
+This was confusing and was a legacy step, no longer needed.
-  - We have overhaulded the way we handle timezones and moved this all the backend.
-This has fixed the annoying issue where Insights days / dates would be out for some users.
+  - We overhauled the way we handle timezones and moved this all the backend.
+This has fixed the annoying issue where Insights, days / dates would be out for some users.
-  - Fix a bug that was causing some url titles to not render correctly and showing up with "No Title"
+  - Fix a bug that was causing some url titles to not render correctly and show up with "No Title".
-  - Better category support when creating a new campaign.
+  - Better category support in the campaign creation.
-  - Users who had a lot of traffic sources listed will notice we now have an accordian to display the rest.
-With only the top performing shown at the top.
+  - Users who had a lot of traffic sources showing, will notice we now have an accordion to display the rest.
+Only the top performing ones are displayed by default.
-  - Many many upgrades to our URL normalization.
+  - Many, many, upgrades to the URL normalization.
 This has fixed almost all cases of the pesky url merging many of you have had to deal with.